Wood features

 Why log houses are the best example of wood's insulating properties

-The most eloquent example of the insulating properties of wood are houses in bușteni.
-They are constructed entirely of unprocessed softwood logs, with no other insulation layers.
-The only insulating element used is between the logs and contributes in particular to a better connection between the logs.
-If it's a well-made house and the wood has been dried beforehand so that it's not over-worked and cracks don't appear between the logs, the house keeps warm in winter and cool in summer, and this is felt as soon as you enter the house.
+The most eloquent examples of the insulating properties of wood are houses in bușteni.
+They are constructed entirely of unprocessed resinous trunks, with no other insulation layers.
+The only insulating element used is between the logs, and it contributes in particular to a better connection between the logs.
+If it is a well-made house and the wood has been dried beforehand so that it has not been worked too hard and there are no cracks between the logs, the house keeps warm in winter and cool in summer, and you can feel this as soon as you enter the house.

-Thermal insulation of the house is provided only by softwood logs which, due to their low density, have a lower heat transfer coefficient.
+Insulating your home is provided only by resinous logs which, due to their low density, have a lower heat transfer coefficient.
 The heat storage capacity is high so the wood stores heat outside during the day and releases it inside at night.
-If the wood has been left to dry before construction and after construction the house has been left to settle, the moisture in the wood will be low and heat transfer will be slow.
+If the wood has been left to dry before construction and the house has been left to settle after construction, the moisture in the wood will be low and heat transfer will be slow.

-With the exception of log houses, where the thickness of the log is sufficient to provide the necessary thermal insulation, at houses on wooden structure insulating material is needed.
-The insulating properties of wood are not sufficient and additional coating is needed to achieve an energy efficient home.
-The advantage of these houses is that much of the insulation is put into the walls, resulting in a well insulated house with a larger floor area.
+With the exception of log houses, where the thickness of the log is sufficient to provide the necessary thermal insulation, at wooden frame houses insulation material is needed.
+The insulating properties of wood are not sufficient and additional layer is needed to achieve an energy efficient house.
+The advantage of these houses is that much of the insulation is put into the walls, resulting in a well-insulated house with a larger floor area.

 I hope you find the information below interesting and useful.
-As usual, additions are welcome.
-And if you have any questions or queries, please leave them in the space below.
-I'm sure I'll get back to you.
+As always, additions are welcome.
+And if you have any questions or queries, please leave them below in the space provided.
+I will certainly reply.

 About the author